 To increase the life expectancy and chances of recovery of individual patients, TherapySelect offers specialized diagnostics.
 These diagnostics should be considered as supplementary decision-making aids for treating physicians in order to optimize the chances of success beginning from the planning phase of the therapy.
 Especially in the selection of anti-cancer drugs in the context of chemotherapy, we offer two long-time proven testing procedures:

-In CTR-Test® (Chemotherapy Resistance Test), a sample of cancerous tissue is taken from a patient, whereupon a particular drug can be tested.
+In CTR-Test® (Cancer Therapy Response - Test), a sample of cancerous tissue is taken from a patient, whereupon a particular drug can be tested.
 CTR-Test® makes it possible to determine with great reliability whether the cancer is susceptible to the respective active substance.

-PCDx™ is a test method in which a number of biological characteristics (biomarkers) of the patient's tumor cells are determined and evaluated.
+PCDx™ (Personalized Cancer Diganostics) is a test method in which a number of biological characteristics (biomarkers) of the patient's tumor cells are determined and evaluated.
 These biomarkers provide valuable clues for the most suitable medications for a promising therapy.